Consult a Doctor

 Source: Canva

-1. Social Health insurance is financed by compulsory contributions mandatory by law or taxes, and the system’s provisions are specified by legal statute.
+1. Social health insurance is financed by compulsory contributions mandated by law or taxes, and the system’s provisions are specified by legal statute.
 The level of contribution is not determined by health risk but by the ability to pay, and it is non-profit based.

-2. Private health insurance companies is risk-based (both financial and health risks borne by enrollee), organized by an insurance company or private agency, with the provisions specified in a contract.
-They offer different packages which individuals depending on which aspect of their health they want to be covered and to what extent.
+2. Private health insurance companies are risk-based (both financial and health risks borne by enrollees), organized by an insurance company or private agency with the provisions specified in a contract.
+They offer different packages to which individuals depending on which aspect of their health they want covered and to what extent.
 These private health insurance organizations are only allowed to operate here in Nigeria after being accredited by the National Health Insurance Scheme.

-The scheme by this Act is empowered to regulate and provide health insurance in Nigeria and issue appropriate guidelines to maintain its viability and achieve its objective.
+The scheme under this Act is empowered to regulate and provide health insurance in Nigeria and issue appropriate guidelines to maintain its viability and achieve its objectives.
 The decree became operational in 2004 to provide financial risk protection for citizens and reduce the burden of out-of-pocket spending on individuals and households.

 Why Individuals Should Be Involved In Health Insurance

-Most people may not see the need to go for any health insurance coverage, especially when they are still young, healthy, with a stable job, and they hardly get sick.
+Most people may not see the need to go for any health insurance coverage, especially when they are still young, healthy, have a stable job, and hardly get sick.
 And many wonder why they should bother getting health insurance.
 After all, we all know that health insurance is not that cheap, so why spend a huge amount of money monthly or yearly on health insurance?
-Yet we go about insuring our cars and other properties and not our health!
+Yet we go about insuring our cars and other properties, not our health!

 You may feel that not paying for health insurance premiums is a smart way to save money because it will remove the expenses of paying for your budget coverage.
 So when it comes to paying for your medical costs, it may seem like the best idea for you is to pay-as-you-go.

-But then, what happens if there is a medical emergency, like if you get into an accident or get extremely ill.
-Can you still be able to pay for your medical bills directly from your bank account?
+But then, what happens if there is a medical emergency, like if you get into an accident or get extremely ill?.
+Can you still pay for your medical bills directly from your bank account?
 You may not know this, but “one of the expenses that can drive you into bankruptcy is medical bills”.

-When you are undergoing a medical emergency, you may not be able to work, and the medical bills begin to pile up, and there is no way to escape it.
+When you are undergoing a medical emergency, you may not be able to work, and the medical bills begin to pile up.
+There is no way to escape it.
 You may be able to take good care of yourself by living healthy so as not to fall sick, but accidents can happen at any time!
 But if you are covered and if such misfortune should befall you, you may not have to worry about the financial burden.

 Why Employees Should Be Involved In Health Insurance

-In every place of work, every employer wants their employees to give in their best.
-No employee would want their employees to be distracted or absent-minded during working hours or working with a long and sad face.
+In every place of work, every employer wants their employees to give their best.
+No employee would want their employees to be distracted or absent-minded during working hours or work with a long and sad face.

-To avoid this, employers should take care of their workers by providing incentives that will make the worker happier and give in their best.
-One way to do that is to enrol their employees and their immediate family members for medical insurance.
+To avoid this, employers should take care of their workers by providing incentives that will make them happier and give their best.
+One way to do that is to enroll their employees and their immediate family members for medical insurance.

 Why The Government Should Be Involved In Health Insurance